 What I Binged On

 There are really only a select few things that I binged on.
 The first one that makes me the most upset is the gum chewing.
 I have always been a gum chewer, but gum was almost like a sweet safety net for me.
 Instead of having dessert (which is clearly more calories than a stick of gum), I would pop a piece of sweet sugar-free bubblegum to get my fix.
 6 packs later…yes.
 You read that correctly.
 6. packs. later.
 My stomach would be so gassy, bloated, and uncomfortable that there was no way I was leaving my house.
 I know you are probably thinking, how can you binge on gum if you don’t actually eat it?
-Well gum does have a caloric value.
+Well, gum does have a caloric value.
 The crazy thing is, I wasn’t really able to realize what I was doing, while I was doing it.
-It was only afterwards when I would lay in my bed, in pain because my stomach was so bloated.
+It was only afterward when I would lay in my bed, in pain because my stomach was so bloated.

 A few other common foods I couldn’t control myself around was grapes, cereal, and raisins.
 It was hard for me to buy anything in bulk at the time from the grocery store because I was scared to death that I wasn’t going to be able to control myself and eat the entire thing.
 I’m not sure why I chose grapes and raisins, but I can tell you that today- both of those things just look and sound so unappealing to me.
 And cereal/granola.
 I could never sit down and have just 1 bowl.
 More like 3 or 4 giant bowls.
 That was and is my favorite after dinner treat.

-Like I stated above, my recovery included 1-1 therapy, an antidepressant, love and support from my family, and will-power from me.
+Like I stated above, my recovery included 1-1 therapy, an antidepressant, love, and support from my family, and will-power from me.

 I started dating Blake in January of my senior year (2012) and at the time I was going back and forth between binging and restricting (never purging).
 I felt extremely guilty and embarrassed because I was hiding my binging from him (only doing it when he wasn’t home) and Blake is the person I share everything with.
 We soon moved in together and that’s when I told myself, NO MORE.
 I told myself I was not going to let this thing run my life and make me feel guilty around Blake.
 This is when I decided to change.

 Blake’s eating habits are very different than mine.
-He eats 3 meals, but eats what he’s craving.
+He eats 3 meals but eats what he’s craving.
 I could never eat just 3 meals (I am a small- 6 meal kind of girl), but I was never really able to “just eat what I was craving” because I was on such a rigorous diet for so long.
 Blake eats a lot of meats, veggies, eggs, and fruit and he doesn’t like dessert.
 Well- I LOVE dessert, so I would make huge dinner and eat that, but then go for my real craving 1 or 2 hours later.

 So, I decided to start feeding my body what I was craving when I was craving it.
 I’m not saying that I would eat dessert for dinner every night, but if I knew I was craving granola, I would make myself a Greek yogurt and granola parfait, and be absolutely content, not feeling like I needed to have 4 bowls of it.
 Because- if I didn’t give my body what she was craving, I knew that after dinner I would fall into the binge trap and eat it, a lot if it, anyways.